 This altruistic reality is called ahaituki or “causeless” because there is no business reason.

 Three Parts of the Spiritual Reality

 The first part is called Brahman in which the living entity is neither giving nor taking.
 It is consciousness in relation to itself.
 That is, there is possibility for the living entity to be conscious of others, but in this state, the living entity is only conscious of itself.
 There is no individuality and personality and hence no choices.
 Without individuality and personality, each soul thinks that only he exists, and he exists eternally so nothing has to be chosen.
 One can never get out of a relationship with oneself, and one can never become unaware of one’s own existence.
 Therefore, the state called Brahman is self-awareness, but not other-awareness.
 This is state is considered a “spiritual suicide”, not because one actually dies, but because he renounces relationship, personality, and individuality.

 The third part of is where the living beings are giving happiness to each other through some act of love and appreciation.
 This love is offered through six kinds of māyā-śakti as seen earlier.
-In this realm, the living entity continues to offer each other meanings, and yet the difference is that the meaning is what the other person desires, not necessarily what I want to offer.
-The individuality of the ātma is therefore constructed not due to pleasure but due to the collective pleasure of other beings.
+In this realm, the living entity continues to offer each other pleasures, and yet the difference is that the pleasure is what the other person desires, not necessarily what I want to offer.
+The individuality of the ātma is therefore constructed not due to one’s own pleasure but due to the collective pleasure of other beings.
 This realm is called Goloka.

 The Material World is One-Fourth of Reality